TVision-Trio/yourTube/group_agreement.md

   * Evening after Stand-Up
   * Positive Reinforcement time
     * Before leaving at the end of the day, have a positive reinforcement conversation
+* Communication Breakdown
+  * Conflict handling
+  * Direct Communication
+  * Talk about it with each other as a group

 ## Conflict Plan
 * Group snacks